NVIDIA/sentiment-discovery/README.md

 Also make sure to scale the [learning rate](#learning-rate-scaling) as appropriate.
 Note how we went from `1.25e-4` -> `2.5e-4` learning rates when we doubled the number of gpus.

+**Note:** validation and test datasets are currently not functioning properly for unsupervised reconstruction.

 ## SentimentDiscovery Package
 ### Modules
  * `sentiment_discovery`